New definitions of Alexandrov space and applications: Proof of Theorem B

-\begin{remark} {\rm In fact, \cite{PP} has shown that {\it an intrinsic metric space $X$ is an Alexandrov space with curvature $\geqslant k$ if and only if {\rm (2.2)} is satisfied for any $p\in X$ and any minimal geodesic $\gamma(t)\subset X$}, but the direct relation between (2.2) and (2.3) (i.e. condition (0.1)) has not been pointed out (cf. Proposition 1.6 in \cite{PP}).
-Moreover, on Riemannian manifolds, \cite{Pet} has proven Toponogov's Comparison Theorem just based on the inequality in (2.4).
-These prompt us to see that (2.4) with $g(0)-\tilde g(0)=g(\mu)-\tilde g(\mu)=0$ implies $g(t)-\tilde g(t)\geqslant 0$, and give a detailed proof for it in Appendix. } \end{remark}
+\begin{remark} {\rm \cite{PP} has mentioned (without proof) that: {\it a geodesic intrinsic metric space $X$ is an Alexandrov space with curvature $\geqslant k$ if and only if {\rm (4.2)} is satisfied for any $p\in X$ and any minimal geodesic $\gamma(t)\subset X$}.
+This coincides with the idea of proving Toponogov's Theorem on Riemannian manifolds (cf. \cite{Pet}).
+So, the argument in the proof right above should be almost obvious to experts. } \end{remark}

-Next, we verify Lemma \ref{lem2.1}, the key lemma.
+Next, we verify Lemma \ref{lem4.1}, the key lemma.

-\begin{proof} [Proof of Lemma \ref{lem2.1}] \
+\begin{proof} [Proof of Lemma \ref{lem4.1}] \

-As in (B)$'$, we let $\sphericalangle p\gamma(t_0)\gamma(\mu)\triangleq\limsup\limits_{t\to t_0^+}\tilde\angle_k p\gamma(t_0)\gamma(t)$ and $\sphericalangle p\gamma(t_0)\gamma(0)\triangleq\limsup\limits_{t\to t_0^-}\tilde\angle_k p\gamma(t_0)\gamma(t)$.
+As in (B2)$'$, we let $\sphericalangle p\gamma(t_0)\gamma(\mu)\triangleq\limsup\limits_{t\to t_0^+}\tilde\angle_k p\gamma(t_0)\gamma(t)$ and $\sphericalangle p\gamma(t_0)\gamma(0)\triangleq\limsup\limits_{t\to t_0^-}\tilde\angle_k p\gamma(t_0)\gamma(t)$.

 {\bf Claim}: $\sphericalangle p\gamma(t_0)\gamma(\mu)\leqslant\liminf\limits_{t\to t_0^-}\sphericalangle p\gamma(t)\gamma(\mu)$.